A New Era of Science at CUNY

 On the neuroscience floor, researchers will be mapping the brain’s biochemical circuitry to solve unconnected puzzles, from Alzheimer’s to spinal cord injury.
 The neuroscientists will join forces with their colleagues on the nanotechnology floor who work with matter on a molecular scale to make the tiniest electronic circuits—thousands of times smaller than even microcircuits—that might lead to new medical treatments.
 The nanotech scientists will in turn find collaborations on the photonics floor, where researchers will be developing methods of using light to detect bioterror bacteria—or to diagnose cancer without a biopsy.
 And researchers throughout the center might find opportunities for partnership on the structural biology floor, where biologists, chemists, physicists and engineers will come together to push the frontiers of applied research in all the life sciences.

-To make this ambitious concept work, Vice Chancellor Small is focusing her recruitment of directors on a special breed of scientist.
-“We’re looking for people who are both scientists and leaders,” she said.
+To make this ambitious concept work, Vice Chancellor Small has focused her recruitment of directors on a special breed of scientist.
+“We’re conducting nationwide searches and seeking individuals who are both scientists and leaders,” she said.
 “People with national reputations who are doing their own research at a very high level and also have the talent and determination to bring faculty together.
 We expect the directors to develop collaborations within the ASRC and CUNY.
 But we want that spirit to extend beyond our own campuses.
 We’ll look for opportunities to form integrated research partnerships with peer institutions in New York and across the country.”

-One such exceptional scientist-leader is already in place : Charles J. Vörösmarty, a widely recognized expert in global water issues who will direct the ASRC’s Environmental CrossRoads Initiative.
-“He is our model for an ASRC director,” says Dr. Small.
-“He has an international reputation for excellence in his primary area of water resources but also for thinking creatively and in an interdisciplinary way about broader environmental research questions.”
+Two such exceptional scientist-leaders are already in place: Charles J. Vörösmarty, an internationally renowned expert in global water issues who leads the ASRC’s Environmental CrossRoads Initiative, and Kevin H. Gardner, a leading biophysicist who will direct the Structural Biology Initiative.“They are our models for ASRC directors,” says Dr. Small.
+“Each has an international reputation for excellence in his primary area but also for thinking broadly and collaboratively across disciplines to solve the most challenging questions in their fields.”

 The team that Dr. Vörösmarty assembles at the ASRC will explore the most diffuse threats to human health—worldwide air and water issues, climate and weather, and the physical world’s role in spreading disease.
 The initiative will include a rooftop observatory where sophisticated sensing devices will collect and analyze earth and atmospheric data from satellites.
 And the environmental team will work on an array of research related to the biomedical interests of the center’s four other teams.